 Features that you may be able to identify that will help the veterinarian decide whether symptomatic treatment or further investigations are appropriate include:

-- If the cat is depressed, lethargic or has a fever
+- if your cat is depressed, lethargic, or has a fever

-- Whether normal feces are being passed, or if the cat has diarrhea or constipation
+- whether normal feces are being passed, or if your cat has diarrhea or constipation

-- What the cat has been fed and if there has been a recent change in diet
+- what your cat has been fed and if there has been a recent change in diet

-- Whether the cat has any access to other foods or other substances
+- whether your cat has any access to other foods or other substances

 What other treatment or diagnostic testing may be required?